 The United States rekindled its interest in hypersonic weapons, fearing that the country is falling behind in developing cutting-edge military technology.
 General David Thompson, the vice-chief of space operations for the US Space Force, declared last year that the US was “not as advanced” in hypersonic weapons as China or Russia.

-However, the US Air Force recently tested a Hypersonic Air-Breathing Weapon Concept (HAWC) secretly which was described as a success by the service.
+However, the US Air Force recently secretly tested a Hypersonic Air-Breathing Weapon Concept (HAWC), which the service described as a success.

-Further, Raytheon and Northrop Grumman announced their collaboration in June 2019 for developing a hypersonic weapon.
-The missile would be built by Raytheon, while the scramjet engines that would propel it will be provided by Northrop Grumman.
+Further, Raytheon and Northrop Grumman announced their collaboration in June 2019 to develop a hypersonic weapon.
+Raytheon will build the missile, while Northrop Grumman will provide the scramjet engines that will propel it.

 If all goes well and according to the plan, the F-15EX would soon be able to fire its hypersonic missile which will allow the US to match the capability of its rivals.